qkevinto/ean13-barcode-generator/README.md

 # EAN13 Barcode Generator

+## Note

+This is the first Perl thing I've ever written, and done so rather quickly to have the tool at a usable state, so if there is anything weird let me know or feel free to PR a fix!

 ## Requirements

 * [PerlIO::eol](http://search.cpan.org/~audreyt/PerlIO-eol-0.14/eol.pm) for normalizing line endings, though this seems to be included with Perl already.